The Best Spots for Afternoon Tea in the Lakes

 The Old Beetham Post Office, Milnthorpe

 With accessible seating downstairs and the ultimate cosy tea room upstairs, here you can enjoy homemade food and a vast selection of teas and soft drinks.

 However, this licensed tea room doesn’t just specialise in afternoon tea; you can also treat yourself to a large glass of wine or some souvenirs from the gift shop.

 If you’re after exceptional service with your top-notch afternoon tea, The Wild Boar is the place for you.
 Both classy and comfortable, if you dine here you’ll find yourself immersed in both the utmost cosiness and incredible cuisine.

 The Wild Boar doesn’t just serve your average, everyday afternoon tea, though.
 This afternoon tea features burgers, fish and chips, scotch eggs, and, amongst other items, Grasmere Gingerbread.
 Everything is displayed beautifully to give a comforting twist to a traditional afternoon tea.
 So, why not break the mould and choose the Wild Boar for your afternoon tea?

 Croft House Farm Cafe, Buttermere

-After exploring the delightful Buttermere, why not take a well-deserved rest and have some afternoon tea at the Croft House Farm Cafe?
-Here you can indulge yourself in scones and all manner of sweet treats, such as millionaire shortbread and locally made ice cream.
+After exploring the delightful Buttermere, why not take a well-deserved rest.
+And enjoy some afternoon tea at the Croft House Farm Café?
+Here you can indulge yourself in scones and all manner of sweet treats.
+Such as millionaire shortbread and locally made ice cream.

-Voted by The Independent as one of the UK’s best 50 tea rooms, Croft House Farm Cafe truly lives up to its reputation and looks after its own by, as well as serving afternoon tea, supplying necessities to hikers and campers.
+Voted by The Independent as one of the UK’s best 50 tea rooms, Croft House Farm Café truly lives up to its reputation.
+And it looks after its own by, as well as serving afternoon tea, supplying necessities to hikers and campers.